 Dublin Arts Council engages the community, cultivates creativity and fosters life-long learning through the arts.
-They brings art to the community with performances, galleries, events, classes, public art, ARTcamp, and so much more.
+They bring art to the community with performances, galleries, events, classes, public art, ARTcamp, and so much more.

 Try out a different version on letterboxing and geocaching with Riverboxes™!

-Riverboxes contain a unique artist-made stamp, journal and historical and environmental information for visitors to discover in Dublin parks along the banks of or connected to the Scioto River and its tributaries.
+Riverboxes contain a unique artist-made stamp, journal and historical and environmental information for visitors to discover in Dublin.
+Find these one-of-a-kind artworks inspired by the hobbies of geocaching or letterboxing in Dublin parks connected to the Scioto River.
 Clues to the whereabouts of the discreetly installed Riverboxes can be found on the website.
 Print your Riverboxes Passport Booklet here.

 You can also bring your own journal and ink stamp while you search.
 Letterboxing/geocaching hobbyists often mark their journals with the ink stamps discovered at each location, and in turn, imprint the site’s journal with their own ink stamp.